ericrshields/resume_portfolio_website/README.md

 ## Future
 You can see many of the plans via the [Project](https://github.com/users/ericrshields/projects/1/views/2), but I'll give an overview here.
 Who knows if I'll have enough free time to do them all, but I'll try!
-* Replace the compiled CSS with a CSS framework and heavily customize the styles
+* Heavily customize the styles
 * Add additional content, like recommendations, experience, and a summary
 * Explore more advanced aspects of the code infrastructure like eslint customization, web analytics, advanced git hooks, etc
 * Add testing, both unit and UI/integration